ammoramine/cycleGAN/README.md

 I’m generating by hand the expansions of some macro that I need to write.1 — Paul Graham
  Lisp hacker and venture capitalist

+dont' know the quotee, but loved the quote.